njg7716/csec769/notes.md

 	- A variety of auth methods
 	- EAPOL: Encapsulation of EAP over LAN
 - RADIUS: Remote Access Dial-In User Service
-	- Set of common functiionalities across auth servers
+	- Set of common functionalities across auth servers
 	- a protocol that allows access those functionalities/services
 - WPA2 with 802.1X is called WPA2-enterprise
 	- Appropriate for medium and large enterprises, and more recently, public Wi-Fi networks

 	### Pairwise Key Hierarchy
-- 1. Maser Session Key (MSK)
+1. Maser Session Key (MSK)
-	- Generated after mutual authentication fo the supplicant and auth server (AS)
+	- Generated after mutual authentication for the supplicant and auth server (AS)
-- 2. Pairwise Master Key (PMK)
+2. Pairwise Master Key (PMK)
 	- In 802.1X mode: derived from MSK, and is client-specific
 	- In pre-shared key mode: PMK = PSK (based on passphrase)
-- 3. Pairwise Transient Key (PTK) - Derived from PMK
+3. Pairwise Transient Key (PTK) - Derived from PMK
 	- Generated after supplicant and AP's mutual auth

 ### First Step 802.11 Association